 Provost is encouraging MPA to consider beginning another Tacoma cohort in Fall 2020.
 Doreen mentioned that the language used in the accepted proposal was “Pilot and every other year.”
 We’re only in the first quarter, let’s see what’s going to happen.
 Recruiting with minority populations needs to be handled sensitively.
 Lessons are still being learned in terms of elective offerings.
 Anna mentioned that our graduate admissions is at capacity currently.
 Mike mentioned that we have an opportunity in Tacoma right now because UW doesn’t currently have an MPA program there.
 Amy doesn’t feel that UW is our competition.
 Doreen mentioned respecting the pilot and that it would be half-done if we tried to piece it together by next year.
 Instead lets focus on bolstering 1st year recruitment look like for Olympia PNAPP.
 We have 36 right now for 1st year and 2nd year has 35.
 Our numbers are down.
 Let’s focus our energies on this program right now and wait on considering adding another Tacoma cohort.

-(Faculty teaching availability for coming years that was mentioned in above conversation - Cali wants to teach 2nd year PNAPP with Wyn?? next year and her contract is being looked at.
+(Faculty teaching availability for coming years that was mentioned in above conversation - Cali wants to teach 2nd year PNAPP with Wenhong Wang next year and her contract is being looked at.
 If this goes forward, this could free up MPA Faculty for teaching other classes.
 Amy will be applying to take 2021-22 sabbatical, which is the year that Doreen will be taking sabbatical.
 Doreen is thinking Fall-Winter and will be teaching CCBLA contracts in the Spring.
 Eric is willing to teach only in Tacoma next year.)

 Course Contact Hours